davedavis/pdfit/Readme.md

 ## Sprint 0 strategy
-- Build out the declutter service using the Jsoup and crux libraries.
+- Build out the declutter service using the Jsoup and r4j libraries.
 - Receive a URL in either the body or a URL parameter
 - Set up API V1
 - Add decluttered resource to the DB